olivier-carrere/redaction-technique.org/src/content/docs/en/formats/formats-structures-et-non-structures.md

 ![Migration from FrameMaker to DITA XML](/assets/framemaker-to-dita-migration.svg) **Migration from FrameMaker to DITA XML**

-By the way, if, for any reason, your migration project were to stop there, the technical writers, the company and the users would already have gained a great deal, respectively in :
+By the way, if, for any reason, your migration project were to stop there, the technical writers, the company and the users would already have gained a great deal, respectively in:

 - ease of updating,
 - consistency and speed of publication of new versions,